yuzhengcuhk/yuzhengcuhk.github.io/index.md

   <a href="#papers">Selected Papers</a> | <a href="#mentoring">Mentoring</a> | <a href="#projects">Projects</a> | <a href="https://scholar.google.com/citations?user=_BQwMtgAAAAJ&hl=en">Google Scholar</a> | <a href="https://github.com/yashpatel5400">GitHub</a>
 </p>

 Hi!
 I'm a 5th year PhD student in Statistics at the University of Michigan, where I focus on <b>uncertainty quantification</b>, <b>robust decision-making</b>, and <b>AI for Science</b>, advised by [Ambuj Tewari](https://ambujtewari.github.io/).
+I have significant prior experience with <b>C++, Python/PyTorch, OpenGL/GLSL, OpenCL, and Unity</b>.
 My research interest centers around one core question:

 <i>
 How can we design principled uncertainty estimates for black-box models and use such uncertainty optimally for decision-making?